MlamliLolwane/MlamliLolwane/README.md

 <br/>

-I’m actively looking for full-time, contract, or freelance opportunities in fullstack, backend or frontend development.
+I’m actively looking for full-time, contract, or freelance opportunities in fullstack, backend, or frontend development.
 If you're hiring or know of an exciting project, let’s connect!

 📧 Email: mrlolwane96@gmail.com <br/>
 📞 Cellphone: 068 215 2904 <br/>